 Creative Commons (CC) is a package of standardised licences with which the owners of copyrights can easily grant some rights to the users.
 These are widespread, easy to use and machine readable.

 DEAL is a project with the purpose of transforming some subscription journals into Open Access journals.
 It is commissioned by the Alliance of Science Organisations in Germany under the leadership of the German Rectors’ Conference.
 DEAL aims to enter into nationwide license agreements with an open access component (publish and read) for the entire portfolio of electronic journals with the largest scientific publishers on behalf of more than 700 eligible organizations.
 Members of the participating institutions can publish Open Access in subscription journals of the publishers at no additional cost.
 Thus, DEAL is a special case of hybrid journals.
 Members also receive access to the entire journal portfolio.
-So far, two DEAL agreements have been concluded: with Wiley and Springer Nature.
+So far, DEAL agreements have been concluded with Elsevier, Wiley and Springer Nature.

 A DOI is a unique text character sequence that is used to identify digital objects, for example for journal articles, datasets or open source software versions.
 It is a type of persistent identifier (PID).
 Further explanations in the video.